DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/02 Create an HtmlEditor.md

 ##### Angular

-The HtmlEditor uses the <a href="https://github.com/DevExpress/devextreme-quill/#--devextreme-quill" target="_blank">DevExtreme Quill</a> library.
+The HTML Editor uses the <a href="https://github.com/DevExpress/devextreme-quill/#--devextreme-quill" target="_blank">DevExtreme Quill</a> library.
 This library is installed automatically when you [add DevExtreme to your application](/concepts/40%20Angular%20Components/10%20Getting%20Started/03%20Add%20DevExtreme%20to%20an%20Angular%20CLI%20Application '/Documentation/Guide/Angular_Components/Getting_Started/Add_DevExtreme_to_an_Angular_CLI_Application/').
-To create an HtmlEditor on your page, use the following code:
+To create an HTML Editor on your page, use the following code:

     <!-- tab: app.component.html -->
     <dx-html-editor>